brain-score/language/docs/source/modules/benchmark_tutorial.rst

 Please include a :code:`README.md` file along with your benchmark to aid users with understanding and implementation.
-As part of your README.md file, please include a YAML "Benchmark Card" section, detailing your benchmark, and using the following format as a guideline:
+As part of your README.md file, please include a YAML "Benchmark Card" section, detailing your benchmark, and using the following format as a guideline.
+(NOTE: For cases where multiple benchmarks are submitted in a single plugin; a single YAML could be appropriate for two very similar benchmarks, and separate YAMLs could be more fitting for dissimilar benchmarks.
+This is left as a decision for the creator).

 .. code-block:: python